Aisa Hakimcan

-Aisja Hakimsan (né Hakimsanoff, Russian: Айся Хакимджанов: Aisya Khakimdzhanov, Literary Tatar: Гайсә Хәкимҗанов, Mishar Dialect: Айсә; 13 March 1896 - 5 November 1972), better known as Aisa Hakimcan, was a Tatar artist, publisher and leader, who contributed among the Finnish Tatar community of Tampere.
-He was known as a nationalistic cultural figure, who also took part in Tatar gatherings abroad.
-Hakimcan, originally from Russia, settled in Finland in early 1900s.
-Hockey player Räshid Hakimsan (1934-1997) was his son.
+Aisa Hakimcan /ɑjˈsɑ hɑkimˈd͡ʒan/ (Гайсә Хәкимҗан, [ʁæj'sæ χækimˈʑɑn]; 13 March 1896 – 5 November 1972) was a Tatar artist and publisher among the Tatar community of Tampere, Finland.
+He was known as a nationalistic cultural figure, who directed plays and wrote poetry and met with Idel-Ural politicians Sadri Maksudi and Ayaz İshaki.
+In 1970 he took part in a conference for the 50th anniversary of Tatarstan in Kazan.
+His son Räshid Hakimsan (Reşid Hakimcan; 1934–1997) was a hockey player and referee.

 Biography

-Born as the son of Xəkimcan and Məryəm in a Nizhny Novgorod Governorate village called Aktuk, Aisa Hakimcan (Aysə Xəkimcan) came to Finland in 1917.
+Born as the son of Khakimzhan Mukhametaminov and Maryam Alyautdinova in the Nizhny Novgorod Governorate Mishar village Aktuk, Aisa Hakimcan (Aisya Khakimzhanov) came to Finland in 1917.
 Like most other Tatars of his generation, Hakimcan made a living as a merchant, but among the Tatar community of Tampere, he was best known as a tough leader and a versatile artist.

 Hakimcan was involved in the founding of local Islamic congregation, and later worked at the board.
 Slightly before this, a short lived predecessor to given congregation was founded and Hakimcan was in a leading position of the project.
 Hakimcan was also the chairman of The Tampere Turkish Society in late 1940s, and vice chairman multiple times.
 At the turn of the 1920s, Hakimcan had been one of the Muslims in Tampere, who signed a letter to the imam of Helsinki, urging him to initiate the project of establishing a Tatar congregation.

 Among the community Hakimcan was known as a very musical person.
 He sang, played violin, mandolin and operated as a choir director.
-Hakimcan also wrote poetry and directed plays named Aliye Banu and Asıl Yar.
-He also acted himself; for example in 1930s, when a play Zöleyha was shown at Tampere Theatre, in honor of guest Ayaz Ishaki.
-Hakimcan was one of the leads and Turkestan-born Gibadulla Murtasin was the director.
-His voice has been described as very melodic and it was suitable not only for singing, but also for giving Tarawih prayers during Ramadan, which he recited at his congregation for decades.
+Hakimcan also wrote poetry and directed plays named Aliyebanu (Ğaliyəbanu) and Asılyar, both by Mirkhaydar Fayzi.
+He also acted himself; for example in 1930s, when a play Zöleyha (Zöləyxa) was shown at Tampere Theatre, in honor of guest Ayaz İshaki, who is said to have been very pleased with the performance and "appropriately chosen" actors.
+(Hakimcan was one of the leads and Turkestan-born Gibadulla Murtasin was the director.)
+Aliye, the daughter of Aisa, as well as the children of his brother; Zinnetulla, Semiulla, Hamdurrahman and Hafize, all took part in his plays.
+They were known as a talented family among the Tatars.

+The voice of Hakimcan was suitable not only for singing, but also for giving Tarawih prayers during Ramadan, which he recited at his congregation for decades.